Technologicat/mcpyrate/doc/main.md

 ### Writing parametric macros

 To declare a macro parametric, use the `@parametricmacro` decorator on your macro function.
+It can be imported from the top-level namespace of `mcpyrate`.
 Place it outermost (along with `@namemacro`, if used too).

 The parametric macro function receives macro arguments as the `args` named parameter.
 It is a raw `list` of the ASTs `arg0` and so on.
 If the macro was invoked without macro arguments, `args` is an empty list.